iandunn/regolith/docs/install.md

 		1. _Warning:_ Make sure all 3rd-party plugins/themes are in .gitignore, and that no custom ones are there.
 See the notes in that file for details.
 1. Run `./bin/install-dependencies.sh` to install dependencies and perform other setup tasks.
 1. If you're setting up a Multisite install, run through the steps in [the Multisite installation notes](./install-multisite.md).
-1. Install the deployment wrapper script:
-	1. `cp /home/jane-development/foo.org/bin/deployer/deployer ~/bin/deployer`
-	1. `chmod +x ~/bin/deployer`
-	1. If `~/bin` isn't already in your `$PATH`, then `echo "PATH=\$PATH:~/bin" >> ~/.bash_profile`
-	1. You can now call `deployer` from any subdirectory of the site.
-1. Update the path in `web/.user-sample.ini` and copy it to `web/.user.ini`, then restart php-fpm (or wait for your host to do it automatically).

 1. Once you've verified that everything is setup correctly in your local environment:
     1. Run `git remote set-url origin {your_repo_url}` and commit your changes.
     1. `git push` to your site's repository.
-    1. Run `deployer -vvv deploy:prepare` to test if the connection, paths, etc are setup correctly.
-    1. Run `deployer deploy` to deploy the site to production.
     1. `ssh` to your production server and `cd` to the site's root directory (e.g., `cd /home/jane-production/foo.org`)
     1. Run `ln -snf ./current/web public_html`, so that Apache's DocumentRoot will always link to the current release's `web` folder.
         1. On many hosts, [it's important to make it a relative symlink](https://iandunn.name/trouble-symlinking-documentroot-on-shared-hosting/).